mozaik-association/mozaik/docs/5Marketing-emails.md

 ## General information

-This functionality allows you to create, modify and manage the emails marketing of your organisation.
+This functionality allows you to create, modify and manage the emails marketing sended by your organisation.

-The emails marketing provides access to general information:
+The emails marketing provides access to general information as:

 - The general information of the emails marketing (subject, preview text, recipients...).
 - The inclusion of opt-out contacts or not.